Suhas26-05/PRODIGY_SD_03/README.md

 ## Example

-When you enter a new contact with the name "John Doe", phone number "1234567890", and email "john.doe@example.com", and click "Add", the contact will be saved and displayed in the contact list.
+When you enter a new contact with the name "suhas", phone number "1234567890", and email "suhas@example.com", and click "Add", the contact will be saved and displayed in the contact list.
 You can then view, edit, or delete the contact as needed.